lofirepo/ocaml-blip/README.md

 # BLIP

-BLIP is an OCaml implementation of the BLoom-then-FLip algorithm as described in the paper [BLIP: Non-interactive Differentially-Private Similarity Computation on Bloom filters](http://www.academia.edu/download/32383514/Blip-LNCS-Proof.pdf)
+BLIP is an OCaml implementation of the BLoom-then-flIP algorithm as described in the paper [BLIP: Non-interactive Differentially-Private Similarity Computation on Bloom filters](http://www.academia.edu/download/32383514/Blip-LNCS-Proof.pdf)

-BLIP is distributed under the MPL-2.0 license.
+BLIP is distributed under the AGPL-3.0 license.

 ## Installation